JoseIgnacioGC/.dotfiles/README.md

    bash setup.sh
    ```

-   It is recommended to check this script, because the script will create
+   It is recommended to check this script, because it will create
    folders, install packages, configure the packages, symlink the files
    and folders to your machine, and make sure your configurations are applied.

 ## 🎀 | Customization

-### Add Aliases & Env variables
+### Adding aliases & env variables

-For performance reasons, aliases and Env variables are defined in different
+For performance reasons, aliases and env variables are defined
-files; to add new ones and/or change existing ones, go to the following files:
+in separated files; to add new ones and/or change existing ones,
+go to the following files:

 ```bash
 .